 Major space-faring nations are not among the 16 countries party to the treaty, but they should arguably come to some equitable agreement, since international competition over natural resources in space may very well transform into conflict.
 Take platinum-group metals.
 Mining companies have found about 100,000 metric tons of the stuff in deposits worldwide, mostly in South Africa and Russia, amounting to $10 billion worth of production per year, according to the U.S. Geological Survey.
 These supplies should last several decades if demand for them doesn’t rise dramatically.
 (According to Bloomberg, supply for platinum-group metals is constrained while demand is increasing.)

 Palladium, for example, valued for its conductive properties and chemical stability, is used in hundreds of millions of electronic devices sold annually for electrodes and connector platings, but it’s relatively scarce on Earth.
 A single giant, platinum-rich asteroid could contain as much platinum-group metals as all reserves on Earth, the Google-backed Planetary Resources claims.
 That’s a massive bounty.
 As Planetary Resources and other U.S. and foreign companies scramble for control over these valuable space minerals, competing “land grabs” by armed satellites may come next.
-Platinum-group metals in space may serve the same role as oil has on Earth, threatening to extend geopolitical struggles into astropolitical ones, something Trump is keen on preparing for.
-Yesterday he said he’s seriously weighing the idea of a “Space Force” military branch.
+Platinum-group metals in space may serve the same role as oil has on Earth, threatening to extend geopolitical struggles into astropolitical ones.

 NASA’s increasing collaboration with space mining companies could distort and divert efforts previously focused on space exploration.

 Moreover, the technology that might enable this free-for-all—versatile “nanosatellites,” no larger than a loaf of bread—is relatively inexpensive.
-While reporting for a story about these tiny satellites, also known as CubeSats, I came across some missions applicable to mining asteroids.
-In November, NASA will launch a satellite for a mission called Near-Earth Asteroid Scout, for example.
+In December, while reporting for a story about these tiny satellites, also known as CubeSats, I came across some missions applicable to mining asteroids.
+In mid-2018, NASA will launch a satellite for a mission called Near-Earth Asteroid Scout, for example.
 It will deploy a solar sail, propel itself with sunlight, and journey to the asteroid belt, where it will scope out a particular asteroid and analyze its properties.
-NASA has also awarded grants to Planetary Resources to advance the designs of spectral imagers and propulsion systems for CubeSats, and other missions will develop the satellites’ abilities to communicate and network with each other.
+Last June, NASA also awarded grants to Planetary Resources to advance the designs of spectral imagers and propulsion systems for CubeSats, and other missions will develop the satellites’ abilities to communicate and network with each other.
 NASA also awarded Deep Space Industries contracts to assess commercial approaches for NASA’s asteroid goals, which may involve hosting DSI’s asteroid-prospecting equipment on its missions.